-(3) CY 2021 National Per-Visit Rates for 30-Day Periods of Care
+(c) CY 2021 National Per-Visit Rates for 30-day Periods of Care

 The national per-visit rates are used to pay LUPAs and are also used to compute imputed costs in outlier calculations.
-The per-visit rates are paid by type of visit or HH discipline.
-The six HH disciplines are as follows:
+The per-visit rates are paid by type of visit or home health discipline.
+The six home health disciplines are as follows:

 - Home health aide (HH aide).

 - Medical Social Services (MSS).

 - Occupational therapy (OT).

 - Physical therapy (PT).

-- Skilled nursing (SN). - Speech-language pathology (SLP).
+- Skilled nursing (SN).

+- Speech-language pathology (SLP).

-To calculate the CY 2021 national pervisit rates, we started with the CY 2020 national per-visit rates.
-Then we applied a wage index budget neutrality factor to ensure budget neutrality for LUPA pervisit payments.
+To calculate the CY 2021 national per-visit rates, we started with the CY 2020 national per-visit rates.
+Then we applied a wage index budget neutrality factor to ensure budget neutrality for LUPA per-visit payments.
 We calculated the wage index budget neutrality factor by simulating total payments for LUPA 30-day periods of care using the CY 2021 wage index and comparing it to simulated total payments for LUPA 30-day periods using the CY 2020 wage index.
-By dividing the total payments for LUPA 30-day periods using the CY 2021 wage index by the total payments for LUPA 30-day periods using the CY 2020 wage index, we obtained a wage index budget neutrality factor of 0.9985.
-We apply the wage index budget neutrality factor in order to calculate the CY 2021 national per-visit rates.

-The LUPA per-visit rates are not calculated using case-mix weights.
-Therefore, no case-mix weights budget neutrality factor is needed to ensure budget neutrality for LUPA payments.
-Lastly, the per-visit rates for each discipline are updated by the CY 2021 home health payment update percentage of 2.7 percent.
+By dividing the total payments for LUPA 30-day periods using the CY 2021 wage index by the total payments for LUPA 30-day periods using the CY 2021 wage index and wage index budget neutrality factor of 0.9997.
+Lastly, the per-visit rates for each discipline are updated by the CY 2021 home health payment update percentage of 2.0 percent.
+The LUPA pervisit rates are not calculated using case-mix weights.
+Therefore, no case-mix weight budget neutrality factor is needed to ensure budget neutrality for LUPA payments.

 The national per-visit rates are adjusted by the wage index based on the site of service of the beneficiary.
-The per-visit payments for LUPAs are separate from the LUPA addon payment amount, which is paid for episodes that occur as the only episode or initial episode in a sequence of adjacent episodes.
-The CY 2021 national per-visit rates for HHAs that submit the required quality data are updated by the CY 2021 HH payment update percentage of 2.7 percent and are shown in Table
+The per-visit payments for LUPAs are separate from the LUPA add-on payment amount, which is paid for 30-day periods that occur as the only 30-day period or the initial period in a sequence of adjacent 30-day periods.
+The CY 2021 national per-visit rates for HHAs that submit the required quality data are shown in Table 9.